raspiblitz/raspiblitz/README.md

 ##### IP2TOR (paid)

 IP2TOR is a tunnel service where you can run your RaspiBlitz anonymously behind TOR but you rent a port on a clearnet IP thru which you can make services of your RaspiBlitz easy reachable for everybody on the internet.
-You dont need to care about your local router or firewall settings.
+You don't need to care about your local router or firewall settings.
 You can pay this service also directly thru Lightning from your RaspiBlitz as subscription.

 At first you select what service of your RaspiBlitz you like to tunnel thru a IP2TOR bridge.